Australian rules football: First rules

 A loosely organised Melbourne side, captained by Wills, played against other football enthusiasts in the winter and spring of 1858.
 The following year, on 14 May, the Melbourne Football Club was officially established, making it one of the world's oldest football clubs.
 Three days later, Wills, Hammersley, Thompson and teacher Thomas H. Smith met near the MCG at the Parade Hotel, owned by Bryant, and drafted ten rules: "The Rules of the Melbourne Football Club".
 These are the laws from which Australian football evolved.
-The club aimed to create a simple code suited to the hard playing surfaces around Melbourne, and to eliminate the roughest aspects of English school games—such as "hacking" (shin-kicking) in Rugby School football—to lessen the chance of injuries to working men.
+The club aimed to create a simple code suited to the hard playing surfaces around Melbourne, and to eliminate the roughest aspects of English school games—such as "hacking" (shin-kicking) in Rugby School football—to reduce the risk of injuries to working men.
 In another significant departure from English public school football, the Melbourne rules omitted any offside law.
 "The new code was as much a reaction against the school games as influenced by them", writes Mark Pennings.
 The rules were distributed throughout the colony; Thompson in particular did much to promote the new code in his capacity as a journalist.